ShimazuSystems/SSI-FM-117/README.md

 - Where this states 'Scores' or 'Systems' this is implied to mean 'Create/Use your Own'.
 - I have explicitly stated this throughout
 - This document will likely be out of date by the time you read it
+- This document is for my organisation, which isn't formally incorporated.
+Additionally, these cited references are not covered in this documentation and are referring to internal documents you can't see (sorry)

 I am not responsible for your actions, or the consequences of your actions.
 Yes this seems overkill, but I need this system to be able to scale.
 This current version is the first draft, it should be taken as a template and changed based on scenarios.